davideiov/smart-irrigation-iot/README.md

 * AWS DynamoDB: Utilized to store data, in particular, the quantity of water saved every day and the informations relative to fields, crop type and mq available.
 * Flask: Web server which allows the use of python as backend programming language.
 * AWS SES: Used to send the mail to farmer.
-* Cloudwatch logs: tracks the e-mails sent.
+* Cloudwatch logs: Tracks the e-mails sent.

 ## Installation and usage